sveggiani/react-telegram-comments/README.md

 - Light / Dark themes
 - Customization for UI colors and icons
-- Replies to other users comments
+- Allow to reply to comments
 - Like or dislike options
-- Customization the number of comments to show
+- Customize the number of comments to show
 - Ability to add other users as Administrators or Moderators
 - Ability to delete comments and ban users
-- Suscribe to comments (using your Telegram account and )
+- Suscribe to comments (using your Telegram account and [@discussbot](https://t.me/discussbot))
 - Created by [Telegram](https://telegram.org) :blue_heart:

 ## To-Do

 - [ ] Add some tests
+- [ ] Add prop for different color names
+- [ ] Add prop for custom color
 - [ ] Write better documentation